ONSgeo/HexMapping/README.md

 The tool can create BASIC or COMPRESSED hexmap from ESRI shapefile *polygon* input.
 A point dataset must first be converted to polygon by generation of buffers.

 Your polygon input dataset must be placed in the INPUT_POLYGON folder, whose location is defined in script ‘HexTool__Setup.py’.
 It must also be added to ‘HexTool__Geographies.py’ as GEOGRAPHY_NAME.
-You also have to select values for HEXSIZE, HEXORIENTATION and COMPRESSION_FACTOR.
+You also have to select values for HEXSIZE (in units of the projection) , HEXORIENTATION (1 or 2) and COMPRESSION_FACTOR (sensible range 1.2 -> 4).

 Note that a value is required for COMPRESSION_FACTOR even if you are creating a basic hexmap.
-Use ‘3’ as the default.
+Use ‘2’ as the default.
 Geometry and image files will be generated and placed in the output folders specified.

-Note: if you use a decimal for the COMPRESSION_FACTOR, e.g.2.5, while the folder for the output will be named correctly (e.g. ID_KABUPATEN__EPSG_4326_WGS84_0.6_1_CF2.5_hexmap), the name of the shapefile within it will be curtailed to the decimal (e.g. ID_KABUPATEN__EPSG_4326_WGS84_0.6_1_CF2).
-If you try several options (e.g. CH+ 2.8, 2.6, 2.4) they will all be in separate, correctly named folders, but will have identical filenames.
+Note: if you use a decimal for the COMPRESSION_FACTOR, e.g.2.5, while the folder for the output will be named correctly (e.g. ZAF_adm2_mainland__0.4_1__CF3___C_HXMP), the name of the shapefile within it will be curtailed at the decimal point (e.g. ZAF_adm2_mainland__0).
+If you try several options (e.g. CF 2.8, 2.6, 2.4) they will all be in separate, correctly named folders, but will have identical filenames.

 ## RECOMMENDED TESTING

-Users are invited to try out some of the geographies supplied with this tool with the parameters as set up in the Python script ‘HexTool__Geographies_UK.py’ or ‘HexTool__Geographies_Elsewhere.py’, respectively.
+First: try out some of the geographies supplied with this tool with the parameters as set up in the Python script ‘HexTool__Geographies_UK.py’ or ‘HexTool__Geographies_Elsewhere.py’.

 Then see what happens when you alter HEXSIZE, HEXORIENTATION and COMPRESSION_FACTOR.

-Add some of your own data (as ESRI shapefile) to the INPUT_POLYGON_PATH and to the appropriate ‘HexTool__Geographies_....py’  folder.
+Add some of your own data (as ESRI shapefile) to the INPUT_POLYGON_PATH folder and to the appropriate ‘HexTool__Geographies_....py’ script.
 Experiment with the three parameters.

 ## FUTURE OPTIMISATIONS

+•	An outline of the original geography would assist orientation.
+Unfortunately, the compression algorithm operates on hexagons and not the original polygons.
-Currently, the optimal values for HEXSIZE, HEXORIENTATION and COMPRESSION_FACTOR must all be obtained by trial and error.
+•	Currently, the optimal values for hex size, hex orientation and the compression factor must all be obtained by trial and error.
 It should be possible to calculate optimal values by reference to the perimeter envelope of the input geography, the number of spatial entities within it and the units of the spatial reference system (projection).

-The transformation function could be refined with the inclusion of a friction function to supplement the existing gravity function.
-There is something similar in D3.js

-The tool should be able to accept as input any spatial file format recognised by Fiona, but it’s currently set up only to accept ESRI shapefiles as input and to write output also only to shapefile.
+•	The tool should be able to accept as input any spatial file format recognised by Fiona, but it’s currently set up only to accept ESRI shapefiles as input and to write output also only to shapefile.
 Adding other formats at both ends (e.g. geopackage, geoJSON) – has been experimented with but not implemented.

-The BASIC and COMPRESSED code began as a single script but were separated.
-They remain essentially the same and should really be merged back into each other, incorporating a conditional IF COMPRESSED HEXMAP – ACTIVATE COMPRESSION CODE – ELSE SKIP clause.
+•	The basic and compressed code began as a single script, remain essentially the same and should really be merged back into each other, incorporating a conditional IF COMPRESSED HEXMAP – ACTIVATE COMPRESSION CODE – ELSE SKIP clause.
 Otherwise there's double the maintenance.
-A 'compressed' switch could be added to the parameters.
+A 'compressed' switch should be added to the parameters.

-Some of the linear code ought to be rewritten as functions
+•	Some of the linear code ought to be rewritten as functions

-Under some circumstances, multithreading might help.

-As a cosmetic touch, perhaps a completion bar / hourglass / sound on completion could be added?
+•	As a cosmetic touch, perhaps a completion bar / hourglass / sound on completion could be added.

-Any assistance towards achievement of these goals would be greatly appreciated.
+•	Under some circumstances, multithreading would help.